-Capital markets partner Jonathan Zonis and project finance whizz Fabricio Longhin co-chair the large group, which has recognised names in the region stationed in New York, DC, São Paulo, Madrid and London, who work together well.
+Capital markets partner Jonathan Zonis and project finance specialist Fabricio Longhin co-chair the large group, which has recognised names in the region stationed in New York, DC, São Paulo, Madrid and London.
 The firm has a large and well-established team in Brazil led by Anthony Oldfield, who works alongside two other partners within one of the oldest foreign law consultancies in the country.
-Boasting rock-solid relationships with local corporations, the São Paulo office is a cornerstone of the Latin America practice and counts loyal clients such as LATAM, Klabin and Unigel.

-Of the magic circle firms operating in Latin America, Clifford Chance is both one of the most visible and committed.
-It pays attention to future generations in a bid to protect its position and has made sure to include Latin American-born talent in its organic growth.
+Clifford Chance pays attention to future generations in a bid to protect its position and has made sure to include Latin American-born talent in its organic growth.
 This helps it penetrate markets across the region, as does the number of fluent Spanish and Portuguese speakers within the Latin American practice, which is close to 40.

-The firm was an early opener in São Paulo and the base is a central part of the practice.
+The firm was an early opener in São Paulo and the base is a central part of the Latin American practice.
 New York houses the rest of the practice’s finance and corporate capacity, while the projects and disputes teams sit in DC.
-Madrid and Beijing are playing an increasingly important role, and Clifford Chance pulls in resources from London, Paris and elsewhere.
+The firm also recently launched an office in Houston, its third in the US, as part of plans to expand its energy and infrastructure work in North America.
+Madrid and Beijing are playing an increasingly significant role, and Clifford Chance often pulls in resources from London, Paris and elsewhere on deals when relevant.